Toners, Acne, Reviews, Skincare

 I have been using Benton Aloe BHA toner* every day.
 It is excellent for daily use for my very sensitive, oily, acne-prone skin.

-If you have combo skin or are oily but not too sensitive, you can use it twice a day.
+You can use it twice daily if you have combo skin or are oily but not too sensitive.
 Normal and dry skin should use this 2-3 times weekly as a gentle BHA treatment product.

 This non-greasy toner is filled with gentle but effective ingredients to nurture all skin types.
 It excels at combating acne, fighting redness, and keeping the skin generously hydrated for a bright, fresh appearance.
 Must have for trouble skin.